CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Quality-of-Service/Packet-Trimming.md

 - Enable packet trimming.
 - Configure the port eligibility by setting the egress port and traffic class from which to trim and recirculate dropped traffic.
 You can only configure physical ports; if we want to trim packets egressing from bonds, specify the bond slave ports.
 You can specify a traffic class value between 0 and 7.
 - Set the DSCP remark to be at the port level.
-- Set the DSCP value for the host facing and network facing ports by creating remark profiles and assigning the switch priority and DSCP values for each remark profile.
-The default value for the downlink (host facing interface) is 21.
-The default value for the uplink (network facing interface) is 11.
+- Create port profiles and assign the switch priority and DSCP values for each profile.
 - Set the maximum size of the trimmed packet in bytes.
 You can specify a value between 256 and 1024; the value must be a multiple of 4.
 - Set the switch priority of the trimmed packet.
 You can specify a value between 0 and 7.